 Severe adverse reactions associated with this drug class can occur without warning and, in rare situations, result in death.
 Therefore, owners should be advised to discontinue Carprofen therapy and immediately contact their veterinarian if intolerance is observed.

-Talk to your veterinarian if you have questions or concerns about Carodyl, osteoarthritis, or postoperative pain.
+Talk to your veterinarian if you have questions or concerns about the medication, osteoarthritis, or postoperative pain.

-As with all prescribed medicines, carprofen should only be given to the dog for which it was prescribed.
+As with all prescribed medicines, it should only be given to the dog for which it was prescribed.

 Is Carodyl Safe for Dogs?

 Numerous scientific types of research have approved general effectiveness and safety for dogs, held mainly in the USA.
-The medication is therefore safe when used cautiously and following the veterinarians’ instructions and recommended dosage.
-However, there are still risks of potential therapeutic side effects based on your dog’s particular health conditions.
+The medication is, therefore, safe when used cautiously and following the veterinarians’ instructions and recommended dosage.
+However, potential therapeutic side effects are still risks based on your dog’s particular health conditions.

-Laboratory studies in unanesthetized dogs and clinical field studies have demonstrated that carprofen is well tolerated in dogs after oral administration.
+Laboratory studies in unanesthetized dogs and clinical field studies have demonstrated that medicine is well tolerated in dogs after oral administration.

 Two of 8 dogs receiving 10 mg/lb orally twice daily (10 times the recommended total daily dose) for 14 days exhibited hypoalbuminemia.
 The mean albumin level in the dogs receiving this dose was lower (2.38 g/dL) than in 2 placebo control groups (2.88 and 2.93 g/dL, respectively).
 Three incidents of black or bloody stool were observed in 1 dog.
 Five of 8 dogs exhibited reddened areas of duodenal mucosa on gross pathologic examination.
-Histologic examination of these areas revealed no evidence of ulceration but did show minimal congestion of the lamina propria in 2 of the five dogs.
+Histologic examination of these areas revealed no evidence of ulceration but showed minimal lamina propria congestion in 2 of the five dogs.

-In separate safety studies lasting 13 and 52 weeks, dogs were administered orally up to 11.4 mg/lb/day (5.7 times the recommended total dose of 2 mg/lb) of carprofen.
-In both studies, the drug was well tolerated clinically by all of the animals.
+In separate safety studies lasting 13 and 52 weeks, dogs were administered orally up to 11.4 mg/lb/day (5.7 times the recommended total dose of 2 mg/lb).
+In both studies, the drug was well tolerated clinically by all animals.
 No gross or histologic changes were seen in any of the treated animals.
 In both studies, dogs receiving the highest doses had average increases in serum L-alanine aminotransferase (ALT) of approximately 20 IU.

 In the 52-week study, minor dermatologic changes occurred in dogs in each treatment group but not in the control dogs.
 The changes were described as slight redness or rash and were diagnosed as non-specific dermatitis.
 Therefore, the possibility exists that these mild lesions were treatment related, but no dose relationship was observed.